JaeAeich/Web-Components-FAST/src/my-list-component/readme.md

 ## Preview
 ![Default](/assets/list-default.png)

-This module exports a custom element named `my-design-token-component` that uses design tokens for styling.
+This module exports a custom element named `my-list-component ` that uses design tokens for styling.
 It also imports the `DesignToken`  from `@microsoft/fast-foundation` and tokens from `../../design-tokens/designToken.js`.

 ### Add the component to your HTML
 ```